What sleep issues can you help us with?

-It would be lovely if we could fix sleep permanently but babies and toddlers experience bumps in the road along the way.
+It would be lovely if we could fix sleep permanently but babies, toddlers and children experience bumps in the road along the way.
 Yes, once they learn how to fall asleep independently then they will be better able to handle those bumps, but it is also perfectly natural to have off times and need a little sleep boot camp to get back on track.
-If you find you need a little extra help down the road because sleep got off course you can schedule a Sleep Strategy Session or Returning client package to get you and your little one back on track.
+If you find you need a little extra help down the road because sleep got off course you can schedule a Sleep Strategy Session or Returning Client Package to get you and your little one back on track.

 Do you work with parents who want to co-sleep?

 As a certified Child Sleep Consultant through the Family Sleep Institute, I follow the guidelines set out by the AAP (American Academy of Pediatrics).
 For safety purposes, the AAP does not promote co-sleeping, especially for a baby under 12 months.
-This means that I may not work with families who wish to continue co-sleeping.
-I am happy to work with families who currently co-sleep and are ready to transition their child to a crib either in their parent’s room or in their own room.
+This means that I don’t work with families who wish to continue co-sleeping.
+I am happy to work with families who currently co-sleep and are ready to transition their child to a crib either in their parent’s room or in their own room though.

 How long does sleep training take?

 Unfortunately, there isn’t a concrete answer when it comes to how long.
-The thing is, every baby and child is different and every sleep plan is as well.
-It depends on the child’s temperament, the sleep challenges we are working on and the method you feel comfortable using to address them.
-The gentler the sleep training method, the longer it takes.
+Every baby and child is different and every sleep plan is as well.
+It depends on the child’s temperament, the sleep challenges we are working on and the level of involvement you feel comfortable with while you address them.
+The more parental involvement in the process, the longer it takes.
 And consistency makes a difference too!
 If you are consistent and don’t accidentally slip back into old habits you’ll have improvements quicker.

-Generally, if you are consistent, there will be noticeable improvement within 1-2 weeks for nighttime struggles and 2-4 weeks for naps.
+Generally, with consistency, there will be noticeable improvement within 1-2 weeks for nighttime struggles and 2-4 weeks for naps.
 That is why my main packages all come with 2 weeks of support.
 During this time you will get to a stage where you can feel comfortable continuing on your own.
-Even if there is still some work to do to get things to 100%, you’ll know exactly what needs to be done to get to 100%.
+Even if there is still some work to do to get things to 100%, you’ll know exactly what needs to be done to get there.

 Do you subscribe to a particular method?